Medical Humanities Fellowship

 What are the core values of medical practice, and have they changed over time?
 What is wellness in a holistic sense?
 How can a profession focused on health help us to deal with death?
 And how can art and storytelling impact the patient experience?

-Collegium’s Medical Humanities Fellowship will consider these questions and more in a series of luncheons through the spring semester, each led jointly by a clinician and a scholar of the humanities.
-By the end of the semester, Fellows will formulate a personal philosophy of clinical practice reflecting an approach to medicine which is human-centered rather than problem-centered.
+In Spring 2019, Collegium’s Medical Humanities Fellowship considered these questions and more in a series of luncheons throughout the spring semester, each led jointly by a clinician and a scholar of the humanities.
+By the end of the semester, Fellows formulated a personal philosophy of clinical practice reflecting an approach to medicine which is human-centered rather than problem-centered.

-Healthy Dying: On Mortality, Disability, and Human Flourishing
+V. Healthy Dying: On Mortality, Disability, and Human Flourishing: Wednesday, April 10, 2019

 January 19th: Integral Healing?
 To what extent should clinicians be concerned with both body and spirit?